Servicing your caravan or motorhome

 Owner checks and maintenance

 Throughout the year there are jobs to be done to keep your vehicle in good condition.
 What you can attempt depends on your level of expertise and tools, but most users can and should tackle the following check items, if not the subsequent remedial work that may be revealed.

 - Road lights and electrical connections between car and caravan

-- Wheel rims for kerbing damage, which can lead to deflation
+- Wheel rims for kerbing damage and corrosion, which can lead to deflation

 - Wheel nut tightness (50 miles after servicing or wheel removal and before every trip).
-Keep a good torque wrench in the ’van
+Keep a good torque wrench for this

 - Greasing of the coupling head, if it does not have a stabiliser hitch